 5. Give citizens greater access to quality local data

 6. Encourage private companies and providers of public services to be transparent about how they use data

 8. Make further progress on open data, including open research data

 9. Give the Office for National Statistics and the wider Government Statistical Service adequate resources

 10. Prepare for the data economy by skilling up the nation.

-The Royal Statistical Society published a 'Data Manifesto' (PDF) in September 2014.
-It describes ten recommendations and focuses on how the UK government can improve data for policymaking, democracy and for prosperity.
+The Royal Statistical Society first published a 'Data Manifesto' in September 2014.
+It described ten recommendations and focused on how the UK government can improve data for policymaking, democracy and for prosperity.
 We have built upon these priorities with an updated manifesto for 2016.